arkency/posts/posts/2020-04-24-managing-rails-event-store-subscriptions-how-to.md

 ## Different perspectives for different problems

-An ability to look on subscriptions not only from handler-to-events but also event-to-handlers comes handy in some situations, most notably when debugging.
-We don't yet have a tool yet in RES ecosystem to help in such use cases.
+An ability to look on subscriptions not only as a handler-to-events but also as an event-to-handlers comes handy in some situations, most notably when debugging.
+We don't yet have a tool yet in Rails Event Store ecosystem to help in such use cases.
 However my [colleague](https://blog.arkency.com/authors/rafal-lasocha/) made a following script to generate both mappings.
 Consider this to be a quick spike.
 With RubyMine code analysis and its _Jump to Definition_ this actually becomes very handy when navigating the code.

 ```ruby
 class GenerateFiles